 Best fans to shop

-To give you an idea of the broad scope of fans available now, we compiled some of the best fan models out, guided by the experts we consulted.
+To give you an idea of the broad scope of fans available now, we compiled some of the best fans out, guided by the experts we consulted.

 Best window fan: Comfort Zone

 This twin speed window fan has two air output options, as well as a reverse airflow mode to push out stale air.
 “Have you ever overcooked something and the smoke or odor created is offensive?”
 This fan “helps with that when a hood isn’t enough,” said Schraeder, adding it’s “simple to install” and “reversible, making it perfect for a variety of applications.”

 From a stroller or car seat to a bike or desk, this adaptable tripod fan is ideal for hooking on to hard-to-reach places and for people on the go.
 Both a USB and battery can power this mini personal fan for up to eight hours — depending on the speed — and it has a bendable silicon tripod for extra flexibility.

 An industrial fan that’s also budget-friendly, this high-velocity Lasko fan will impress with its cooling capabilities.
 Not only does it easily convert from a floor mount to a wall mount, but this fan also has three powerful speeds and a pivoting head that allows you to direct its airflow.

 For those looking for a professional-worthy fan, this pivoting utility fan cools, ventilates, dries and exhausts.
 Whether you’re on a job site or at home, you’ll likely find use in the high velocity air stream powered by three fans, as well as in the built-in twin 120V accessory outlets to power any additional devices.